DanielGaudreault/family-album/README.md

 # Family Photo Album Website

-Welcome to **Our Family Album**!
-Here You can visit the website [here](https://myriamcole.github.io/mywebsite/index.html)., you’ll find cherished family memories, from special events to family photos, and learn more about our family members.
+Welcome to **Our Family Album**!, you’ll find cherished family memories, from special events to family photos, and learn more about our family members.

 ## Table of Contents